-This action is used to send messages to 1st connections or group members.
+This action is used to send messages to 1st connections.
 It is one of Linked Helper's actions that can be added to your workflow.

 You can switch between 4 (or 5 depending on whether there is 'Invite 2nd and 3rd contacts' or another 'Message to 1st connections' actions above current action) tabs to adjust the settings: